 Playing a greeting in an app (iOS)

 In this tutorial, we will make our app greet the user when it is started.
-The Alan AI button will be automatically activated, the AI assistant will say: Welcome to the Swift tutorial, and the Alan AI button will be deactivated.
+The Alan AI button will be automatically activated, the AI agent will say: Welcome to the Swift tutorial, and the Alan AI button will be deactivated.
 To greet the user, we will use the playText() method of the Alan AI SDK for iOS.

 What you will learn